WA6YDQ/Tiny-Basic/readme.txt

   PINREAD(n) w/n = pin# [0-9/a-z] digital
   PINREAD(n) w/n = A0-A11  analog

-  *** NOTE ***
-  Expressions are evaluated left to right.
-Multiplication/ division have no higher precidance than addition or subtraction.

   Logical comparisons (logical):
   The following symbols are used in the IF statement to compare 2 values:
   =  lvalue is equal to rvalue
   #	 lvalue is not equal to rvalue
   <  lvalue is less than rvalue
   >  lvalue is greater than rvalue
   &  lvalue logical and with rvalue